 Dr Paul Golby CBE

-- Airprox.
-One airprox was attributed to our operation during the financial year (2019 restated: one).
+- Airprox: There were no risk-bearing airprox attributed to our operation during the financial year (2020: one).

 - Price control: The CMA’s July 2020 final decision on the RP3 price control (2020 to 2024) has been overtaken by the impacts of Covid on the sector.
 The CAA is to determine a new five-year price control (NR23) starting in 2023, which will include an assessment to determine the level of recovery of NERL’s revenue shortfall across 2020 to 2022.

 - Digital Tower: The London City digital tower entered operational service in January 2021.

 - Contract win: Gatwick Airport awarded us a 10-year air traffic control and engineering contract from October 2022.